 Skip to content

 When it comes to their vaginal health most women are only too aware of the rather irritating symptoms of thrush but few people realise the same yeast (Candida albicans) that causes vaginal thrush, can also flourish in the warm, moist environment of the mouth, causing oral thrush.
 Given that this pesky yeast is readily able to colonise the mouth in the same way it colonises the vagina, it is worth asking whether the management of these two conditions should be the same.
-I have been looking at available scientific research into the use of probiotics (see this article about probiotics in the Probiotics Learning Lab) as a component of an oral thrush clearing protocol and have summarised the symptoms & findings below.
+I have been looking at available scientific research into the use of probiotics as a component of an oral thrush clearing protocol and have summarised the symptoms & findings below.
+Head over to the Probiotics Learning Lab to read the article: What are probiotics?

 The symptoms of oral thrush are easy to recognise as the yeast gives rise to a thick white coating on the tongue, and/or white spots on the inside of the cheeks.
 Sufferers may also see areas of inflammation in the mouth, have red cracks at the corners of the lips or notice an unpleasant taste in the mouth, or odour to the breath.

 Symptoms often arise after a course of antibiotics, as antibiotics deplete our levels of beneficial flora, and enable pathogens to over-grow.
 Infants are even more likely to develop oral thrush as a consequence of taking antibiotics, as they are often given their antibiotics in a liquid or syrup form, which coats the mouth and tongue as they swallow it.
-This affects the oral flora far more than taking a capsule or tablet would (you may like to read more on the topic of antibiotics and their effect on our friendly bacteria on our sister site - Learning Lab).
+This affects the oral flora far more than taking a capsule or tablet would.
+Head over to the Probiotics Learning Lab if you would like to read our article: Taking Probiotics with Antibiotics.
 Other medications such as steroids and especially steroid inhalers used to treat asthma can also cause an overgrowth of Candida in the mouth, as can the use of anti-bacterial mouthwashes that deplete the levels of good bacteria in the mouth as well as bad.

 Additionally, other lifestyle factors such as poor diet (especially those high in sugars and refined carbohydrates), stress, ageing, inadequate dental hygiene and the wearing of dentures can also contribute to the development of oral thrush.